dottjt/plastic/other/unused/02-work-unused.md

 imprint to the segregation our society loves to weep

+# part-2

+drenched in a cake of warm semen and indecent sweat.
+Mortal indecency sopping in the crimes of a sex-offender.

+I was a creep and a saboteur, and there was little I could do about it.

+"A candy confectionary company for human pets", states the first h1 element of our serverless website, hand-crafted in pure HTML by

+A custom wood finish with a bit of slut.

+amongst a variety of wireframe chairs surrounding a manufactured see-through resin table.

+Definitely worth paying to see a cam show, at the very least.

+delectable disgust

 Rhetoric aside, I actually quite like work.
 THANK YOU, EMPLOYEE #545.
 And aside from literally being paid by the hour to make this company-wide announcement, I genuinely think it's a perfect package of routine and marriage.
 A fat bitch with rolls of potato gravy arrives at your trailer for a quick fuck, lipped with a ciggie that mostly consisted of ash and christened wallpaper, gunt the size of a pregnant gorilla, comes right on over .
 The trailer trash next door, bringing a six-pack and a nangs

+No one wants to swipe right on the weird looking pervert licking his lips feverously at the sight of a bucket of chicken.

+At least in my mind, every romance was a mirage.
+I suspected most women were suspicious of Chinese men.
+Filthy chinks with a cushy for refined shirmp paste.

+And below the logo, on